Tuesday 28 August 2018

 Method:

-Chop up the tomatoes and parsley and add to a bowl.
-Scoop up the avocado and mash it lightly with a fork in same bowl.
-Add the lemon juice to prevent it from getting brown.
-Mix and add the yogurt as well as the seasoning to taste.
+Chop up the tomatoes and parsley, then add them to a bowl.
+Scoop out the avocado and lightly mash it with a fork in the same bowl.
+Add lemon juice to prevent browning.
+Mix well and add the yogurt, along with seasoning to taste.

-Put it in the fridge to chill for 15 min and serve it with tortilla crisps.
+Chill the mixture in the fridge for 15 minutes, then serve it with tortilla chips.

 Enjoy!